 “Red Guitar” (1996, mixed media [house paint and oil pastel]) The Ford Collection.
 This is my friend Carla’s classical guitar, which she graciously lent me.
 I wrote a couple songs on it, like “Unwise,” and “Oldtimer” (THE FAYS, “In Earnest,” 1997, August Audio).
 Behind the guitar on the left is an antique spinning wheel, and on the right is my parents’ black leather couch.
 Below are some bongo drums, and possibly a cat toy.
 In truth, the guitar was never red, but a usual exposed wood.
 I had no acrylics or oil paint, so I was using old cans of house paint, which limited the palette choices.
 Thus I made red the lighter shade of wood on the guitar, and the brown the darker colour of the neck and spinning wheel.
 And the Ottawa Valley arts scene was never the same.
 Not bad for the 20 year-old, idiot savant living at his parents’ house.
-When last seen, Carla was playing bass in THE FAYS, and I did eventually end up with a red acoustic guitar or my own, fittingly.
-It was handed down as a gift, from Tara Holloway.
+When last seen, Carla was playing bass in THE FAYS, and I did eventually end up with a red acoustic guitar of my very own, fittingly.

 WHO IS “A. JAMES BRUMMEL?”